Peggy O'Keefe: Television

-"One O’Clock Gang" misconception
+"One O'Clock Gang" misconception

-Contrary to a popular misconception, O’Keefe was never featured on STV’s "One O’Clock Gang:" the resident ensemble was actually The Tommy Maxwell Quartet.
+Contrary to a popular misconception, O-Keefe was never featured on STV's "One O'Clock Gang:" the resident ensemble was actually The Tommy Maxwell Quartet.
 This confusion appears to come from the presence on the programme of Moira Briody, who was of similar appearance, of similar Irish extraction, and who also played the piano and sang.
 In reverse to O'Keefe, she was born in the British Isles and ultimately emigrated to Australia.

-This misconception was further perpetuated by O'Keefe's daily appearances (although at 5pm) on "Today Is...," and also by her work as accompanist on "Housecall," which replaced the "One O’Clock Gang" in its timeslot after its demise, and which was also presented by "One O’Clock Gang" member, Dorothy Paul.
+This misconception was further perpetuated by O'Keefe's daily appearances (although at 5pm) on Today Is..., and also by her work as accompanist on Housecall, which replaced the One O'Clock Gang in its timeslot after its demise, and which was also presented by One O-Clock Gang member Dorothy Paul.

 Personal life

-While still residing in Melbourne, she briefly married Edward Myszkowski, a native of Poland who had come to Australia as a student.
+While still residing in Melbourne, O'Keefe briefly married Edward Myszkowski, a native of Poland who had come to Australia as a student.
 He was the grandson of a Polish Count and former Auschwitz prisoner of war.
 On the breakdown of the marriage in 1960, she travelled to London, and then two years later to Scotland, and remained a British citizen thereafter.

-In 1971 she met and married a second husband - a Swedish businessman with whom she had two sons.
+In 1971, she met and married a second husband – a Swedish businessman with whom she had two sons.
 The marriage ended in 1979.

-She is the mother of techno DJ, Lars Sandberg, better known to techno audiences as Funk d'Void.
+She is the mother of techno DJ Lars Sandberg, better known to techno audiences as Funk d'Void.

-Former stepmother (via her second marriage) of international jazz pianist and Acid Jazz recording artist, Ulf Sandberg.
+She is the former stepmother (via her second marriage) of international jazz pianist and Acid Jazz recording artist Ulf Sandberg.